 What is a GST Invoice?

-A GST invoice is a legal document issued by a registered supplier to a buyer that records the details of a taxable supply.
-It serves three critical purposes:
+A GST invoice is a legal document issued by a GST-registered supplier to a buyer, recording the details of a taxable supply of goods or services.
+It is mandatory for every business registered under GST.

 - Tax compliance — proof of tax collected and paid to the government